Betweenness relations in a categorical setting: R-relations

 \item has the {\bf amalgamation property} (AP): whenever $A, B_1, B_2 \in C$ and $f_i : A \to B_i$ (for $i = 1, 2$) are embeddings, there is $C\in$ Age($M$) and embeddings $g_i : B_i \to C$ (for $i = 1, 2$) such that $g_1 \circ f_1 = g_2 \circ f_2$. \end{enumerate}

-Conversely, Fraisse also showed that given a class ${\mathcal C}$ of finite structures over a finite language $L$, if ${\mathcal C}$ is closed under isomorphisms and substructures, has countably many members up to isomorphism, and has the (JEP) and (AP), then there is a unique (up to isomorphism) countable homogeneous structure $M$ such that Age$(M) = {\mathcal C}$.
-Such a class ${\mathcal C}$ is called a Fraisse class and the resulting homogeneous object the Fraisse limit of the class.
-And indeed, $({\mathbb Q},\leq)$ is precisely the Fraisse limit of the class of finite linear orders.
+Conversely, Fra\"{i}ss\'{e} also showed that given a class ${\mathcal C}$ of finite structures over a finite language $L$, if ${\mathcal C}$ is closed under isomorphisms and substructures, has countably many members up to isomorphism, and has the (JEP) and (AP), then there is a unique (up to isomorphism) countable homogeneous structure $M$ such that Age$(M) = {\mathcal C}$.
+Such a class ${\mathcal C}$ is called a Fra\"{i}ss\'{e} class and the resulting homogeneous object the Fra\"{i}ss\'{e} limit of the class.
+And indeed, $({\mathbb Q},\leq)$ is precisely the Fra\"{i}ss\'{e} limit of the class of finite linear orders.
 Two other important examples of such classes (and their limits) are the class of finite metric space, whose limit is the Urysohn space, and the class of finite graphs, whose limit is the Rado graph.

 Our main observation here is that Lemma \ref{lem:cones} implies that the class of finite R-structures has both the (JEP) and the (AP).
 And since this class is obviously closed under isomorphism, substructure, and has countably many isomorphism classes, we obtain: